HUD 223(f) Acquisition & Refinancing

 Eligible Properties

-The loan may be used for purchasing or refinancing detached, semi-detached, row, walkup, and elevator-type multifamily properties, including market-rate, low-to-moderate income, and subsidized multifamily, cooperative housing and affordable housing properties with at least five units.
+The main limitation is that a property must have five units.
+HUD 223(f) loans may be used for purchasing or refinancing detached, semi-detached, row, walkup, and elevator-type multifamily properties, including market-rate, low-to-moderate income, and subsidized multifamily, cooperative housing, and affordable housing properties.

 Commercial Space Limitation